 2 Your Town Wearin' of the Green: Running back the history of the Garden District's Varsity Sports

-BATON ROUGE — For more than two decades, a business located in the Garden District has lived by the motto, "Run Fast, Live Easy."
+BATON ROUGE — For more than two decades, a business located in the Garden District has lived by the motto, "Run Hard, Live Easy."

 The doors of Varsity Sports, a running and fitness store, opened in 2000, founded by Jenni Peters.